brown-cs132-s13/realtime/Real-time.md

         // the client disconnected/closed their browser window socket.on('disconnect', function(){
-            // what might we need to do here? hmmmm });
+            // Leave the room!
         });
+    });

 **IMPORTANT NOTE:** this code exploits a very unique feature of JavaScript.
 Note that we just assign nicknames to socket objects, even though socket.io does not have a nickname property for sockets.
-This works, though, because objects in JavaScript are really just hash tables under-the-hood.
+This works, though, because objects in JavaScript are really just hash tables under the hood.
 The moral of the story is, you can assign any property to any object, anywhere, in JavaScript, and you can then go back and get that property later.

 On the client side, we might have something like this: